Evidlo/prelim/main.typ

         )
     ) <emission_units>

-    Zoennchen et al. #rt([(FIXME: cite Gonzalo)]) have found that extending the basic optically thin assumptions to additionally model extinction along the LOS #rt([(FIXME: and the other term)]) reduced discrepancy between tomographic retrievals and physics-based simulations.
-The scope of this manuscript does not include these correction terms, but @appendix_extra_physics describes the procedure for implementing these terms with the raytracer in @raytracer.
+  Zoennchen et al. @zoennchen_new have found that extending the optically thin model to include extinction along the LOS and extinction between the sun and scattering point reduced discrepancy between tomographic retrievals and physics-based simulations.
+The scope of this manuscript does not include these correction terms.

+  // FIXME - extra physics
+  // , but @appendix_extra_physics describes the procedure for implementing these terms with the raytracer in @raytracer.

     A tenuous distribution of hydrogen throughout the solar system, known as #gls("IPH"), also contributes to the radiance detected by the spacecraft.
 Estimation of #gls("IPH") is an involved process, and Carruthers will dedicate a portion of on-orbit operations to making observations of an annulus around the Earth where exospheric hydrogen is not present.  @iph shows a typical #gls("IPH") distribution expected to be observed during the mission.  #gls("IPH") radiance contribution from behind the exosphere envelope is interpolated from the measured annulus.
 The impact of biases introduced by #gls("IPH") estimation are considered in @static_validation.
     Other unwanted sources of Lyman-α signal which violate emission model assumptions include the moon and stars and optically thick exosphere, as shown in @moon_stars, but these sources will be masked out and ignored during retrieval instead of estimated.
 Together, these radiance sources are referred to as $I_"bkg"$.